open-resources/dash_curriculum/_sources/part5/chapter14.md

 ## More Advanced Multi-Page app

 Now let's create a more advanced `multi-page` app.
-We'll use a `dropdown` component to navigate between apps.
-For the apps themselves we'll use examples from previous chapters.
+We'll use a `dropdown` component to navigate between pages.
+For the pages themselves we'll use examples from previous chapters.

 First, create the `app.py` file and paste the following code: